Amica Mutual Pavilion: COVID-19 pandemic

-The COVID-19 pandemic of 2020-2021 resulted in the cancellation of most of its normal sports and concert programming.
+The COVID-19 pandemic of 2020–2021 resulted in the cancellation of most of its normal sports and concert programming.
 Instead, the arena was rented by the state for emergency measures, including assembly of COVID tests, a COVID testing walk-in clinic, and classes to teach local businesses how to conduct tests.
 In February 2021, the state announced that the Dunkin Donuts Center would be used as a large-scale COVID vaccination site.

 The lost revenue caused the Dunkin Donuts Center to post a loss of $611,000 for 2020.

-2022 Naming Rights Change
+2022 naming rights change

 In April 2022, the naming rights held by Dunkin' were set to expire after 21 years.
 These rights were later extended, and subsequently expired on June 30, 2022, though the convention center authority and Dunkin' agreed to continue allowing signage referring to the arena as the Dunkin' Donuts Center through the summer, until a new sponsorship agreement was announced.
 Most of the major signage, including the main sign facing Sabin Street, was removed on August 24, 2022.
 Dunkin' officially stated that the company would not be renewing its agreement with the convention center authority on the same day.

-On September 6, 2022 it was announced that Lincoln, Rhode Island based Amica Mutual Insurance purchased the naming rights and the arena would now be called the Amica Mutual Pavilion.
+On September 6, 2022, it was announced that Lincoln, Rhode Island–based Amica Mutual Insurance had purchased the naming rights and the arena would now be called the Amica Mutual Pavilion.